Summary

 Contents

 Eric Wayne Burlison (born October 2, 1976) is an American politician serving as the U.S. representative from Missouri’s 7th congressional district since 2023.
 He previously served as the representative for District 133 (Greene County) in the Missouri House of Representatives.
 A Republican, Burlison was elected to the Missouri House in 2008 and left office at the end of 2016.
 In 2018, he was elected to the Missouri Senate, representing District 20.
-He was elected to Congress in 2022.
+He was reelected for a second term in the U.S House of Representatives in 2024.[1]

 Early life and education